stolniceanuiustin/NESEmulatorCPP/README.md

 NES Controller

 Emulated the behavior of NES controller ports based on shift registers, allowing keyboard mapping to classic NES buttons (A, B, Start, Select, D-Pad).

-Memory Mapping – Mapper 0 (NROM)
+Memory Mapping – Mapper 0 (NROM) for now.
+Support for more complex mappers (e.g., MMC1, MMC3) is planned to expand game compatibility.

 Implemented support for standard cartridges with no bank switching.
 Currently runs well-tested games like Donkey Kong and Super Mario Bros.
-Support for more complex mappers (e.g., MMC1, MMC3) is planned to expand game compatibility.

 Technologies Used

     C++